dwchiang/nginx-php-fpm/README.md

 # Original Intention

-I love PHP since PHP3 and I'm very happy to run more PHP applications and services in a cloud native way.
-I mainly tunes it to run on [AWS Fargate](https://www.ernestchiang.com/en/notes/aws/ecs/), but you can run on any platforms or local machines.
+I love PHP since PHP3 (1997) and I'm very happy to run more PHP applications and services in a cloud native way.
+I mainly tunes it to run on [Amazon ECS](https://www.ernestchiang.com/en/notes/aws/ecs/), but you can run on any platforms or local machines.

+---
+# Introduction

 This Docker image is designed to run all kinds of PHP applications by decoupling into 2 parts:

-1. Base image,
+- Part 1: Base image,
-2. PHP extension installation & PHP application and configuration.
+- Part 2: PHP extension installation & PHP application and configuration.

 These two parts are separated Dockerfiles.
 This project repository will maintain the Part 1: base images, and having some reference examples for Part 2.
 You can find a Dockerfile of Part 2 as reference, and modify it for fitting into your project by adding some PHP extensions and maybe a few extra scripts.